Nyíregyháza: History

 The first written mentions of Nyíregyháza date back to 1209, although it was then called simply Nyír ('birch'), after the Nyírség, the greater region in which the city lies.
 A source from 1326 mentions that by then the city already had a church, hence the second part of the name, egyház (meaning 'church').
 By the middle of the 15th century, the town had about 400 inhabitants.
 In the 16th century, during the Turkish occupation of Hungary, Nyíregyháza became deserted; it was resettled only in the 1630s–1640s.

 After the War for Independence led by Prince Francis II Rákóczi, the town's population increased.
 Most new settlers were Slovaks from the area of Békéscsaba.
 In 1786, Nyíregyháza was granted the right to hold four market days a year; by this time the town was the biggest in the county, with 7,500 inhabitants.
 In the early 19th century, Nyíregyháza was wealthy enough to secure freedom from its feudal lords, the Dessewffy and Károlyi families.
 During these prosperous years, the town got a new town hall, a hospital, several schools, and a restaurant by nearby Sóstó lake ("Salty Lake").

 The town's inhabitants took an active part in the revolution and war for independence in 1848–49, and after the suppression of the revolution, several were imprisoned, among them the mayor, Márton Hatzel.

 In the second half of the 19th century, Nyíregyháza became more and more urbanized, and in 1876, became the seat of Szabolcs County (now part of the larger integrated county Szabolcs-Szatmár-Bereg).
 In 1858, the railroad line reached Nyíregyháza; several new buildings were built, including a telegraph office, the main post office, and the theater.
 In 1881 the population consisted of 24,102 people, of which 13,534 were Hungarians, 8,678 Slovaks, 389 Germans and 1,501 of other ethnicities.
 In 1911, the tramway network was complete.
 After the grim years of World War I and the Hungarian–Romanian War, Nyíregyháza remained under Romanian occupation for ten months.
 Between the two world wars, the city celebrated the 100th anniversary of its independence from feudal landowners.

 During World War II, Jews were used as forced laborers by Hungarians.
 After the German invasion, more than 6,000 of the city's Jewish inhabitants were deported to Auschwitz.
 After the war, 2,000 Hungarians were sent to Soviet labor camps (colloquially called malenky robot, or "little work").
 Several buildings were destroyed, too, including the Status Quo Synagogue, whose front wall was preserved and is now displayed in Nyíregyháza's Jewish Cemetery.

 A monument in the memory of the Holocaust victims was constructed in 2004.

 From the 1960s, the city grew and developed quickly.
 Today, Nyíregyháza is one of the most prosperous cities in Hungary, serving as both a center of education and a popular tourist destination.
 It is known for having a bar in every street.

-Nyíregyháza is the birthplace of Israeli artist Zeev Kun, who was born here in 1930.
+Nyíregyháza is the birthplace of Israeli artist Zeev Kun (1930-2024).